3s1d/ACACbattery/Readme.md

 ```
 Those values may be subject to change for your setup.
 Please note the export margin in Watts.
 The inverter will display 20 Watts less than the provided value.

+Additionaly Sun2000's RS232 is used to collect some more information.
+This is based upon [GFSunInverter](https://github.com/BlackSmith/GFSunInverter) by BlackSmith.

 ## Charging

 todo